-Church of St. Mary Pantanassa
+Discover the Church of St. Mary Pantanassa

 Rising in Monastiraki Square, there is the Church of St. Mary Pantanassa (or Virgin Mary’s Assumption).
 This is what remains from what was once called the Great Monastery.
 As time passed and larger constructions started appearing, it became the Little Monastery (Monastiraki) for the Athenians.
 And, in the end, it gave the name to the entire surrounding district.

-The Tzitarakis Mosque
+Admire the Tzitarakis Mosque

 After the Greeks won their independence from the Ottomans, the building had various purposes, serving as a ballroom, a military barracks, a storehouse, and even as a prison.
 Not simultaneously, of course!

 In 1973, the Tzitarakis Mosque became an annex to the Museum of Greek Folk Art, hosting an important pottery collection.

-Right next to the Tzitarakis Mosque, there is Hadrian’s Library, in the northern side of the Roman Agora.
+Right next to the Tzitarakis Mosque, there is Hadrian’s Library, in the northern side of the Roman Forum.
 Finalized in the 1st century, Hadrian’s Library used to be a luxurious building, boasting an interior courtyard, a garden, and… a swimming pool!

-You can either admire the archaeological complex from outside, or you can buy a €4.00 ticket to visit from up-close.
+You can either admire the archaeological complex from outside, or you can buy a ticket to visit from up-close.
 If you’re visiting on 6 March, 16 April, 18 May, the last week of September, 28 October, or in any Sunday between 1 November and 31 March, you’re lucky: admission is free!

-The Ancient Agora of Athens
+Visit the Ancient Agora of Athens

 The most notable monuments to see here are the Stoa of Attalos and the Temple of Hephaestus.
 The Stoa of Attalos house the Museum of the Ancient Agora, with exhibits related to the Athenian democracy.
-There are many other interesting monuments to see here, and I assure you you’re in for a treat if you decide to get an €8.00 ticket.
+There are many other interesting monuments to see here, and I assure you you’re in for a treat if you decide to get a ticket!

-Indulging in Greek food on Adrianou Street
+Indulge in Greek cuisine on Adrianou Street

 If you’d rather admire the Ancient Agora from a distance, head to Adrianou Street.
-The entire street has inviting taverns serving mouthwatering Greek food, with a view over the Ancient Agora.
+The entire street has inviting taverns serving mouthwatering traditional Greek food, with a view over the Ancient Agora.

 If you didn’t get to visit the Stoa of Attalos, why not stop at Attalos Restaurant for lunch or dinner?
 It’s one of the best places to eat in Athens, in my opinion.
 Not only do they have perfectly cooked food, but the staff is very nice and friendly, too!

-The Monastiraki Flea Market
+Haggle in the Monastiraki Flea Market

-Things to do in Athens near the Monastiraki district
+Things to do in Athens near Monastiraki